pearlhamilton/Quizzical/README.md

 ## Installation & usage

-- Clone or download the repo.

-- Navigate to the root directory of this repo.
+Clone or download the repo and navigate to the root directory of this repo.

 To run the client, open the terminal:
 `cd react-client`